MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 - **Offline support**: Technicians can view and fill out inspections on their mobile phones or tablets without internet access.
 Inspections and answers are stored locally on the mobile device and then synced to the server when connectivity is restored (cellular or WiFi).
 - **Version management**: Administrators can easily republish or change inspections to accommodate changing processes and evolving business needs.
 - **Easier to create and use**: Field Service inspections require no further training and are designed to be easy to use.
-Power Apps inspections need extensive knowledge of the Power Apps platform and may require coding.
+Power Apps inspections need extensive knowledge of the Power Apps platform and might require coding.
 - **More scalable**: If your organization has many different inspections, it's easier to create Field Service inspections with a drag-and-drop interface and with dynamic branching.
 Power Apps inspections require creating new entities and forms for each inspection, which is more time consuming.
 - **Better integrated with Dynamics 365**: Field Service inspections are built into the work order and asset servicing capabilities.